Golite Breeze Backpack Sierra Nevada range in winterfront cover In the Mountains - Not Over the Hill by Susan Alcorn

 Maps

 From Roncesvalles on the yellow path markings are good enough so that a map is not essential.
 It does increase the comfort level.
 From St. Jean to Roncesvalles by the high route, most of the way is on small paved roads, but near the top you need to pay close attention, so read the various guidebook instructions, stop at the pilgrim office in St. Jean, and get their little map, and don't go over in the dark or heavy fog.
 You will miss spectacular scenery if you do.
-The Brierley guide and Davies and Cole have useful maps in an English language guidebook.
-The best thing out if you want more than the guidebook maps is the 2008 Davies and Cole Map booklet in our booklist.
+The Brierley guide has useful maps in an English language guidebook.
+The Moon Guide to Camino de Santiago printed edition, in addition to being an excellent guidebook, includes a removable folding map at the back, which I would pay $10 for by itself.
 We also got Michelin maps but didn't get much use out of them.
 There is a flimsy Spanish language map of the Camino that you can buy in bookstores in major towns along the route.
-There is also an good map website for the world, though it doesn't always get down to the street level: http://www.calle.com/world/index.html Also, try the University of Texas public domain maps: http://www.lib.utexas.edu/maps/
+Also, try the University of Texas public domain maps: http://www.lib.utexas.edu/maps/

 Ediciones Way publishes maps you can buy in bookstores in Spain.
 Fold to 3 1/2 by 3 1/2 and have distances, altitudes, refugios, etc. There is one that covers the Camino from SJPP to Burgos, and Somport to Burgos; another from Burgos to O Cebreiro and another from O Cebreiro to Santiago.